 As the legal services world has emerged from the disruptions of the COVID-19 pandemic, we continue to observe an unusually high degree of "churn" in associate and partner movements in legal markets worldwide.
 In most instances, compensation has been a significant factor in these departures, although not the only one.
-Remote working during the pandemic has opened new opportunities for discrete lateral recruiting, with the "losing" law firm not finding out about someone's decision to leave until it is too late.
+Remote working during the pandemic opened new opportunities for discrete lateral recruiting, with the "losing" law firm not finding out about someone's decision to leave until it is too late.
 Larger law firms with more resources, especially in the United States and United Kingdom have been drawn into what appears to be an ever-escalating bidding war even for newly-qualified lawyers.

 The decision whether to remain at one's current law firm or go to another firm or to a corporate legal department usually is driven by an analysis of which opportunity -- leaving or staying -- presents the better business case.
 As we saw in 2011-2012, as legal services markets emerged from the Global Financial Crisis, migrations of legal talent increase in times of recovery.
 We are seeing the same signs today.
 A quick review of the legal press, with its reports of major migrations of partners, associates, and even entire practice groups, provides evidence of this trend almost every day.

 Are you offering just more money or better opportunities?